wp-plugins/cosmic-history-quotes/readme.txt

 == Changelog ==

+= 2.1.2 - 18.03.2013 =
+* Bugfix : Moved settings to a submenu (CHQ Settings) under the main menu item "Settings"
+* Bugfix : Fixed a declaration of register_setting error conflict when activated with other plugins using the same declaration

 = 2.1.1 - 18.03.2013 =
 * NEW : Added option for showing contributor links
 * NEW : Added screenshots